How to Deal with Flat Car Batteries

 Common signs of a flat battery include:

-Clicking sound when you turn the key or push the start button
+You hear a clicking sound when you turn the key or push the start button.

-Before jumping to conclusions, make sure it’s the battery.
-If lights and electrics are working but the engine won’t start, the problem could be elsewhere (like the starter motor or ignition system).
+Before jumping to conclusions, check the battery first.
+If lights and electrics are working but the engine won’t start, the issue could be elsewhere, like the starter motor or ignition system.

 You can use jump leads and another vehicle or a portable jump starter.
-Here’s how:
+Here’s how to do it:

 Jump Start Instructions (With Another Vehicle):

-Park the working car close by and turn both engines off.
+Park the working car close by and turn off both engines.

-Connect red jump lead to the positive (+) terminal of the flat battery.
+Connect the red jump lead to the positive (+) terminal of the flat battery.

 Connect the other end of the red lead to the positive terminal of the good battery.

-Connect black lead to the negative (–) terminal of the good battery.
+Connect the black lead to the negative (–) terminal of the good battery.

 Connect the other end of the black lead to an unpainted metal surface on the car with the flat battery (not the battery itself).

-Start the working car.
-Wait a few minutes.
+Start the working car and wait a few minutes.

 Try starting the car with the flat battery.